 What is conversion and why is it important?

 Talking about the sphere of design for businesses and products, especially in terms of their marketing and promotion, the word conversion is perhaps the most popular and widely used.
-In its most general definition, conversion means transformation, and depending on the field this words is applied for, it will be used for different objects.
+In its most general definition, conversion means transformation, and depending on the field these words are applied for, it will be used for different objects.

-Initially in terms of e-commerce, where landing pages have perhaps the widest field of application, conversion is the index showing how many visitors actually moved to the end of the way they were offered actually buying a product.
-So, for e-commerce conversion transforms visitors (users) into buyers.
+Initially, in terms of e-commerce, where landing pages have perhaps the widest field of application, the conversion is the index showing how many visitors actually moved to the end of the way they were offered actually buying a product.
+So, e-commerce conversion transforms visitors (users) into buyers.

-In terms of landing page, conversion can be also fixed in case of:
+In terms of the landing page, conversion can be also fixed in case of:

 - moving to direct use of a product